Editorial Review Triage Team#

 Ensure that after each review is closed, all metadata are filled out

 Ensure that labels are updated accordingly.
-These labels are what we use to parse reviews that end up posted on our website, if they aren’t labeled correctly they will not get automagically added.
+These labels are what we use to parse reviews that end up posted on our website.
+If they aren’t labeled correctly, they will not get automagically added.

 Ensure that the post-review survey filled out (for issues opened after March 2023).
 Note this page is only accessible to our editorial team and only contains names / gh user names of people who filled out the survey rather than any survey data.